WRFan/jailbreak10.3.3/README.md

 but I'm still not sure if this actually helps, it's a solution for real Macs, not iOS.

 Most internet access by iPhones can be stopped though by disabling the services.
 And here we are - the SERVICES!
-Services is the major source of trouble, yet the most surprising fact is that nobody knows what services actually do or if the system will boot if you disable a particular service.
+Services are the major source of trouble, yet the most surprising fact is that nobody knows what services actually do or if the system will boot if you disable a particular service.
 This is true for all systems - windows, linux, darwin.
 One might think, it is easier with linux, since it's open source, but unless you dive deep into the source code, you can't easily find out what a service does.
 Nobody cares about this, nobody knows anything, except the developers of course, and MS and Apple are not talking.
 Or they are talking, but nobody understands a word of their tech-babble.
 Now let me pose a question to you:

 	HKLM\SYSTEM\CurrentControlSet\Services\ksecdd